pavanchhatpar/question-generation/README.md

  - Prepares an `lock.env` file.
 Do not edit/ delete it

 ## Rebuilding environment
- - You may change environment config in the process of development,
+ - You may change environment config in the process of development
+ - This includes adding a new python package to requirements.txt
  - After changing run,
     ```
     ./setup_env.sh